 Notification of Criminal Arrest - A student is responsible for notifying the Dean of Students of any off-campus criminal arrest within 5 business days of the arrest.
 Failure to provide timely notification may result in additional charges for failure to comply with University processes.
 When the University is informed of the arrest of a student, notice will be sent to the student requiring that they make an appointment with the Office of Student Conduct.
 During this interview, the University may review the underlying facts underlying the student's arrest to determine if there is an associated University policy violation, the student's obligation to keep the University informed of the progress of the criminal charges, and the student's obligation to advise the University of the final disposition of the criminal charge(s) will be discussed with the student.

-5. Possessing or consuming alcohol in public, common areas of a residence hall or facility, or on University premises.
+- Possessing open containers or consuming alcohol in public, common areas of a residence hall or facility, or on University premises when not authorized.

-8. Conduct under the influence of alcohol as demonstrated through one's actions, regardless of age including, but are not limited to, impaired motor-skill coordination, difficulty communicating, vomiting, verbal and/or physical aggressiveness, destructive or disruptive behavior, or public intoxication.
+- Conduct under the influence of alcohol as demonstrated through one's actions, regardless of age, including, but are not limited to, impaired motor-skill coordination, difficulty communicating, vomiting, verbal and/or physical aggressiveness, destructive or disruptive behavior, or public intoxication.

-9. Possessing, consuming or being under the influence of alcohol during registered University events, activities, trips, or classes.
+- Possessing, consuming or being under the influence of alcohol during registered University events, activities, trips, or classes when not authorized.

 N. Drug Policy